Media Watch (TV program): Media Bites

-Starting in 2017 in conjunction with Media Watch's return, a weekly online spin-off series, Media Bites, was created.
-A new episode is uploaded every Thursday to the program's website, social media outlets, iView and ABC's official YouTube channel, each episode running for about two minutes.
-Unlike the main show, Media Bites is more casual in presentation, and Barry sits in the production office (not a studio) talking to the camera in a position similar to many online vloggers.
-Barry is often in more casual clothing using the light source of the office instead of professional lighting.
+Starting in 2017 in conjunction with Media Watch's return and running until Paul Barry's departure in 2024, an online spin-off series, Media Bites, ran weekly.
+A new episode was uploaded every Thursday to the program's website, social media outlets, iView and ABC's official YouTube channel, each episode running for about two minutes.
+Unlike the main show, Media Bites is more casual in presentation, and Barry sat in the production office (not a studio) talking to the camera in a position similar to many online vloggers.
+Barry was often in more casual clothing using the light source of the office instead of professional lighting.

 Each episode has the same format, two mini-stories and the week's alternative fact.
 The mini-stories are in essence a shorter version of the main series in-depth format, introducing the story and explaining the problem.
-For example, a story where Woman's Day ran an article about Paul Hogan's ex-wife (Noelene Hogan) in which, using a photo of Noelene with her son, the article incorrectly portrays the son as her deceased partner Reg, stating the couple were a "cute pair", only to be corrected by a tweet from a family member.
 The Alternative Fact of the Week points out an incorrect or baffling titbit, often involving US President Donald Trump.
 Episodes conclude with a "teaser" for the following episode of the main show.
-The episodes contain the same sarcasm and quips from Barry as does the main show.
+The episodes contained the same sarcasm and quips from Barry as does the main show.

-Episodes are edited in a similar fashion to the main show, with relevant corresponding images, text and effects relating to his narration.
-The stand-out difference in editing is that subtitles are permanently part of the video along the bottom of the screen, instead of being an optional closed caption.
+Episodes were edited in a similar fashion to the main show, with relevant corresponding images, text and effects relating to his narration.
+One difference in editing is that subtitles are permanently part of the video along the bottom of the screen, instead of being an optional closed caption.